potassco/clorm/docs/clorm/embedding.rst

   will be converted using the ``clingo.String()`` function.

-* Python tuples will automatically be converted using the ``clingo.Function()`` function, with an empty string as the name parameter which is how Clingo internally represents tuples.
+* Python tuples will automatically be converted using the ``clingo.Function()`` function, with an empty string as the name parameter, which is how Clingo internally represents tuples.

 While this automatic data conversion behaviour of the Clingo API can be